-- (a) Night shift (i.e., work, other than overtime work, performed between 6 p.m. and 8 a.m.) must be worked within ten hours a night on Monday to Friday inclusive. - (b) The hours of duty on night shift or unusual shift shall be arranged between each particular employer and the - (c) A female employee or an employee under seventeen years of age shall not perform night shift work. - (d) When the hours of any night shift overlap the day shift hours, the night shift hours shall be observed, and the night shift wage shall be paid for such day.
+- (a) Night shift (i.e., work, other than overtime work, performed between 6 p.m. and 8 a.m.) must be worked within ten hours a night on Monday to Friday inclusive. (b) The hours of duty on night shift or unusual shift shall be arranged between each particular employer and the hours of duty on night shift or unusual shift shall be arranged between each particular employer and the hours of duty on night shift or unusual shift shall be arranged between each particular employer and the hours of duty on night shift or unusual shift shall be arranged between each particular employer and the hours of duty on night shift or unusual shift shall be arranged between each particular employer. - employees. - A female employee or an employee under seventeen years of age shall not perform night shift work.

+When the hours of any night shift overlap the day shift hours, the night shift hours shall be observed, and the night shift wage shall be paid for such day.